 - Alzbeta Marko, aged 16, who landed in America from Turaluka, Hungary, in 1907

-- Alexa Marko, aged 18, who emigrated to America from Polata, Hungary, in 1909
+- Alexa Marko, aged 18, who immigrated to America from Polata, Hungary, in 1909

-- Anna Marko, aged 20, who emigrated to the United States from Malnow, Austria, in 1911
+- Anna Marko, aged 20, who immigrated to the United States from Malnow, Austria, in 1911

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)